 An important initiative we continue to work on is expanding services both locally and nationally and increasing the number of consumers receiving services.
 This is being accomplished by the expansion of the number of HKNC DeafBlind specialists across the country to 11 and adding 3 youth services coordinators.
 The DeafBlind specialists provide employment training for individuals who are DeafBlind in their home states.
 They are the “boots on the ground” to support consumers who are returning from their training program at HKNC and for those individuals who can’t come to NY for training but still require services at home to gain employment and independence.
 The youth services coordinators, currently located in New York and Illinois, provide pre-employment training services (Pre-ETS) to youth in collaboration with their schools and state DeafBlind projects.

 Through grant monies we have created an online course for professionals who are working with seniors focused on technology.
 The areas covered include iDevices, screen reader and screen enhancement software programs, braille displays, independent living technology such as signaling and vibratory systems and more.
 This online course is free of charge at this time.
-To access this course, follow this link On Line Courses
+Access our current course listings here!

 ~ Debbie Harlin

 In recognition of the achievements of people who are DeafBlind, the Helen Keller National Center for DeafBlind Youths and Adults celebrated the last week in June as “Helen Keller DeafBlind Awareness Week.”
 This national advocacy campaign has been held each year since 1984 when President Ronald Reagan issued a proclamation in recognition of this special week.